marchaesen/vcxsrv/mesalib/docs/envvars.rst

       print instruction hex dump with the disassembly ``l3``
-      emit messages about the new L3 state during transitions ``no8``
+      emit messages about the new L3 state during transitions ``mesh``
+      dump shader assembly for mesh shaders
+   ``no8``
       don't generate SIMD8 fragment shader
    ``no16``
       suppress generation of 16-wide fragment shaders. useful for debugging broken shaders
-   ``nocompact``
+   ``no32``
+      suppress generation of 32-wide fragment shaders. useful for debugging broken shaders
+   ``no-oaconfig``
+      disable HW performance metric configuration, and anything related to i915-perf (useful when running on simulation) ``nocompact``
       disable instruction compaction
    ``nodualobj``